Possible causes of why the CPU does not reach the maximum frequency (Turbo frequency).

 - Make sure that your system does not have physical constraints that will prevent the processor from reaching its max turbo frequency.
-Examples of physical constraint of the processor could be power delivery and thermal solution.
+Examples of physical constraints of the processor could be power delivery and thermal solution.

 - Make sure your processor thermal cooling solution is appropriate for your system.

-- Make sure your BIOS is up to date and / or reset BIOS to its default.
+- Make sure your BIOS is up to date and/or reset BIOS to its default.

 - Make sure the Turbo option (if available in the BIOS) is not disabled.
 In general, it should be enabled by default.
 Consult your motherboard/BIOS manufacturer on how to enable Turbo in the BIOS.